Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/01_Introduction-to-Research-Data-Management.md

     - 3) where the format is outdated.
 - For each dataset, ask learners to check if all the elements/practices to implement the FAIR principles discussed are present.
 Is there any principle that does not entirely apply to these datasets?
 What would be your recommendations to improve them.
 - Prepare questions for the learners to work with such as:
-    - Which metadata would be appropriate to add to Case 2?
+    - Which metadata would be appropriate to add to Case&nbsp;2?
     - How can we ensure that data is usable in years to come?
-    - Which formats could we recommend (Case 3)?
+    - Which formats could we recommend (Case&nbsp;3)?
-- Many university libraries provide guides to where you can find teachable datasets, such as those linked in Resources 1&ndash;3.
+- Many university libraries provide guides to where you can find teachable datasets, such as those linked in Resources&nbsp;1&ndash;3.
 These datasets may require you to edit the README file or remove some metadata to make interesting cases.
 Alternatively, you can search for datasets from different data repositories which are more or less (or not) FAIR.
 Exposing the learners to how the datasets look in different repositories is an add-on learning experience.

 ### Resources